Game Development Document / Catventure

 A document includes detailed information such as the game concept, mechanics, level design, character details, art style, and other essential elements that contribute to the overall game experience.

-Task 2 - Weekly Progress
+Weekly Progress

-Task 2 - Game Asset Document Submission
+Task 2 Submission - Game Asset Document

 Feedback